 Please note, entry to the Air Force Active Reserve is highly competitive.
 Please check the relevant job pages regularly for individual updates to jobs available.

 The Specialist Reserve is made up of trained health, legal, public affairs and chaplaincy professionals with specialist qualifications.
 These personnel are employed to supplement full-time Air Force resources or to perform duties beyond the normal scope and capabilities of full-time personnel.

 All Specialist Reserve candidates should email RAAFSR@dfr.com.au for priority processing of their application.

 Comprises all Air Force personnel who are not Active or Specialist Reservists.
 Ex Permanent Air Force and ex Active or Specialist Reserve members who are not available for annual active duty are transferred to the Standby Reserve.

 Comprises members within the Active and Specialist Reserve who are trained, deemed competent and acquire a heightened level of training and readiness - extra bonuses and allowances are applicable.

 The Ground Defence Reserve Group (GRDG).
 Is made up of Reserve Ground Defence Officers and Airfield Defence Guards (ADG), forming a highly skilled, close-knit team capable of defending the Air Force's bases, aircraft, installations and personnel.

 As well as performing ground defence roles, personnel may instruct in ground defence related skills.
 Reserve ADGs undergo 11 months of full-time training and then undertake a minimum of 32 days a year of part-time service for 4 years.
 Your part-time service is tax-free.
-To be part of this specialist group, you'll need to live within a three-hour drive of an Air Force Base that has a Reserve ADG Rifle Flight*.
+To be part of this specialist group, you'll need to live within a two-hour drive of an Air Force Base that has a Reserve ADG Rifle Flight*.
 Due to the combat nature of this job it is only open to males.